 The Weddell Sea is where huge tabular icebergs roam.
 In some years, the Erebus & Terror Gulf and Weddell Sea are filled with ice, making for exciting ice navigation.
 Rise early in the morning for sunrises that will be unlike anything you’ve ever seen.
 Huge tabular bergs break from the Larsen, Ronne, and Filchner ice shelves and combine with sea ice to produce a floating, undulating panorama of rugged ice scenery.
 All-white Snow Petrels are likely to be coursing over the floes, often joined by Pintado Petrels.

 The usual passage to the east side of the Antarctic Peninsula traverses the Antarctic Sound, which is 30 miles (48 km) long and 7-12 miles (11-19 km) wide and runs northwest-to-southeast.
 Hope Bay and the Argentine Station Esperanza, are located on the western side of the Sound.
 Brown Bluff, a promontory on the Tabarin Peninsula, is located south of Hope Bay.
 Both might be possible landing sites.
 The Weddell Sea represents the center of the Peninsula´s Adélie Penguin population, with Devil Island and Paulet Island providing ample proof of this.
-The numbers of penguins are awe inspiring.
-Juvenile Emperor Penguins might be sighted, riding ice floes.
+The numbers of penguins are breathtaking.
+Sometimes juvenile Emperor Penguins have been sighted riding ice floes, but are by no means regular in the area.

 This region teems with a vibrant history of exploration.
 The most bizarre of these tales involves the Swedish Antarctic Expedition of 1901-03 under the command of geologist Otto Nordenskjöld.
 Four visitor sites have links to this expedition: Hope Bay, Paulet Island, Snow Hill Island, and Cape Well-Met on Vega Island.
 Your expedition staff will share this exciting story with you.
 Nordenskjöld´s expedition was the first to overwinter in the Peninsula.
 His ship, the Antarctic, under the command of the famous Norwegian whaling captain Carl Anton Larsen, was trapped in the ice and sank, but the men survived at different locations and even managed to carry out significant scientific research in the area.